 • Weitzer, Ronald and Charis E. Kubrin.
 2009. “ Misogyny in Rap Music: A Content Analysis of Prevalence and Meanings.”
 Men and Masculinities 12:3 -29.

-- A discussion of the key findings from this study can be found on the Sage Publications Men and Masculinitiespodcast.
+- A discussion of the study findings can be found on the Sage Publications Men and Masculinities podcast.

 • Desmond, Scott A. and Charis E. Kubrin.
 2009. “ The Power of Place: Immigrant Communities and Adolescent Violence.”
 Sociological Quarterly 50:581- 607.